What Is Content Curation

-- Get a Plan
+Get a Plan

 Get your Branded Content in Order

 Content curation works best when it is mixed with your own company’s messages.
 Get those in order first, or at least get them in your workflow so they will be ready when you need them.
 What are some examples of original, branded content?
 Does your business run specials or promotions?
-What sets your business apart from competition?
-Does your business have a special connection to community organizations, such as schools or non-profits?
+What sets your business apart from the competition?
+Does your company have a special connection to community organizations, such as schools or non-profits?
 Start gathering the text and photos for these types of content.

 Fill in Gaps with Curated Content

 For instance, if I run a carpet cleaning business and there is a news report about Groupon deals making carpets smell bad, I may want to share that report and describe why my carpet cleaning service uses a technique that prevents water from souring.

-- Measure and Adjust as Needed
+Measure and Adjust as Needed

 A marketing campaign without feedback is like talking to the wall.
 If you’re succeeding at content campaigns, you should be able to see a noticeable difference in your sales leads and conversions.
 If not, re-evaluate your messages and adjust as needed.

 Your clients and followers will want to know what you think about the resource you share, so your take is essential.
 It also needs to be innovative and constantly changing to keep them engaged.
 If you have any doubts about implementing content curation in your marketing campaigns, contact us at Cube Creative Design!